hyungjikim26/finalProject335/README.md

 The code can be run by going into the directory where the code is located and running the following command:

-!!! we also need to show it compiles properly !!!

 ```
 java BoardGUI.java
 ```